PointCloudYC/Deep-Learning-On-Point-Clouds/README.md

 # Deep-Learning-On-Point-Clouds
 A curated list of **key papers** on *applying deep learning on point cloud data*.
-Moreover, I will try write a review on these papers from a rookie's perpective so that I can have a strong mastery of apply deep learning on point cloud data.
+More importantly, I will try to summarize on these papers with a note.
+Each note will try to summarize the basic background, main proposals, key components of the proposals, achitecture, code implementation, methodology part, potential use of the paper and etc.

 ## Papers
 ### Charles QI, Su HAO, Leo Guibas(Stanford University)